UDST/bayarea_urbansim/docs/input.md

-### The inputs structure for Bay Area UrbanSim (BAUS) and a description of each input.
+## The inputs structure for Bay Area UrbanSim (BAUS) and a description of each input.
 Model input files are stored in an `inputs` folder to be called by the model.
 They are often run-specific and contain the data used to run the model, such as base year datasets and policy inputs.

-# inputs
+## inputs/
-## accessibility
+## accessibility/
-### pandana
+### pandana/
 **name**|**description**
 -----|-----
 tmnet.h5| Travel model network information for calculating accessibility within the model using Pandana